Lateral-Link/haistack-coding-challenge/README.md

 - Add signin and signup functionality
 - Add authentication and authorization
 - Fix csrv without disabling it
-- Change style to be more appealing
-- Use another form of alert instead of alert().
-It's not very user friendly (maybe toast could help)
 - Add DRY or some sort of Design Pattern to back-end (for now using MVC)
 - Add some sort of Design Pattern to front-end  (for now using Components)
 - Dropdown for actions instead of three buttons hardcoded
 - Add photo to candidate
-- Table footer with how many candidates there are in this database
 - Footer with links to github and linkedin
 - Add mailer to send email to candidate after creation